Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 the exchange of a commodity for money; the action of selling something.

 ## Sales manager:
+someone who is responsible for leading and guiding a team of sales people in an organization.They set sales goals & quotas, build a sales plan, analyze data, assign sales training and sales territories, mentor the members of his/her sales team and are involved in the hiring and firing process.

 ## sales officer:
+An executive that works with companies' sales teams to determine the best strategies to increase customer purchases.
+They assist higher management in developing reasonable sales goals, oversee the activities of sales employees, and collaborate with marketing teams to expand brand presence.

 ## sales employee:
+is a person who is responsible for selling tickets to a customer

 ## Seats:
 An airline seat is a seat on an airliner in which passengers are accommodated for the duration of the journey.